openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

 - `formAddSelectAdd`
   - Operations on form item of AddSelect type
   - Parameter `formItemName`, which is the `name` value of `formItem` in the development code
-  - Take the Host Aggregates management metedata add custom metadata`test/e2e/integration/pages/compute/aggregate.spec.js`as an example
+  - Take the Host Aggregates management metedata add custom metadata as an example: `test/e2e/integration/pages/compute/aggregate.spec.js`

     ```javascript
     it('successfully manage metadata', () => {